Merzostgood/slata_animehack/README.md

-# slata_animehack
+# slata anime hack
 Slata is a store in Russia.
+This extension is for chrome only.